14:59

 14:59 is the third studio album by American rock band Sugar Ray, released on January 12, 1999.
-It entered the top 20 on the Billboard 200, peaking at number 17 and certified quadruple-platinum by the RIAA.
-The album shows the band moving into a more mainstream pop rock sound, due to the success of their single "Fly" off their prior album, Floored.
-The album's title is a self-deprecating reference to the "15 minutes of fame" critics claimed the band was riding on.
+The album shows the band moving into a more mainstream sound, due to the success of their single "Fly" off their prior album Floored, and its title self-deprecatingly references the "15 minutes of fame" critics claimed the band was riding on.
+It entered the top 20 on the Billboard 200, peaking at number 17 and being certified triple-platinum by the RIAA.